NHS Digital Data Release Register - reformatted

 Risk Stratification

-To use pseudonymised data to provide intelligence to support the commissioning of health services.
-The data (containing both clinical and financial information) is analysed so that health care provision can be planned to support the needs of the population within the CCG area.
+To use pseudonymised data to provide intelligence to support commissioning of health services.
+The pseudonymised data is required to ensure that analysis of health care provision can be completed to support the needs of the health profile of the population within the CCG area based on the full analysis of multiple pseudonymised datasets.

 The CCGs commission services from a range of providers covering a wide array of services.
 Each of the data flow categories requested supports the commissioned activity of one or more providers.

-The following pseudonymised datasets are required to provide intelligence to support commissioning of health services:
+To use pseudonymised data for the following datasets to provide intelligence to support commissioning of health services :

 - Mental Health Minimum Data Set (MHMDS)